 You are not entitled to receive any monetary compensation under these lawsuits.
 The FLSA lawsuit seeks compensation for employees who were forced to work without timely pay.
-The constitutional lawsuit sought declaratory and injunction (non-monetary) relief and has been dismissed.
-You will, however, have received the back pay you otherwise would have earned during the shutdown under the Government Employee Fair Treatment Act.
+You should have, however, received the back pay you otherwise would have earned during the shutdown under the Government Employee Fair Treatment Act.

 26. Who do I contact with questions about the FLSA litigation?

 27. In addition to filing these lawsuits, what else did NTEU do in response to the shutdown?